-It is basically impossible to obtain information from the markets on the market value of liability, which makes it impossible to estimate its growth rate either.
-This will have an impact on the expected growth rate of asset through Equation (14), but the expected growth rate of asset itself does not have that much influence on the valuation of EDP in Equation (11), so we have assumed that the expected growth rate of liability was zero.
+13. It is basically impossible to obtain information from the markets on the market value of liabilities, which also makes it impossible to estimate their growth rate.
+This will have an impact on the expected growth rate of assets through equation (14), but the expected growth rate of the assets themselves does not have that much influence on the valuation of EDP in equation (11), so we have assumed that the expected growth rate of liabilities was zero.

-This corresponds to 1) of Figure 7.
+14. This corresponds to (1) of Figure 1.